 Wilkie derives from the name William, which itself comes from the Germanic name Willahelm (wil = "will, desire" and helm = "helmet, protection" (Behind the Name).
 The name may also be a reference to the English author Wilkie Collins, who wrote what has been called the first modern detective novel.

 Twycross is an English surname, originating from a village called Twycross in Leicestershire.
 The name of the village may derive Old English tui meaning "double" and cros, a crossroad or junction (Internet Surname Database).

-While being able to apparate from place to place is convenient, it is a difficult skill to learn - and get right - that not every wizard can be bothered with (GF6).
+While being able to apparate from place to place is convenient, it is a difficult skill to learn - and get right.
+Not every wizard can be bothered with it (GF6).